1. Deterritorialization I (30:18)

 Recorded live at Klub Gromka, Ljubljana on 19 September 2018

 Engineered and recorded by Iztok Zupan

-Mixed by Dave Darlington at Bass Hit Recording, New York
+Mixed and mastered by Dave Darlington at Bass Hit Recording, New York

 Cover art by Anastasios Savvopoulos